How to create a reporting dashboard for the CEO?

 Setting Up Your SEO Reporting Dashboard with the CEO in Mind

 Whatever key performance indicators are leading your tracking efforts, just keep in mind to keep it simple.
-Most CEOs will generally only want to see a handful of data points – five is a good number to aim for, though you may find a couple more or less makes better sense for your reporting the performance of your marketing efforts.
+Most CEOs will generally only want to see a handful of data points – five is a good number to aim for, though you may find a couple more or less in your customizable dashboard makes better sense for your reporting the performance of your marketing efforts.